sarvan0506/dla/README.md

 `$ python run_simulations.py`

-1. `dla_sim_normal.py`  is the class file that is used to generate DLA simulations
+1. `dla_sim_normal.py`  is the class file that is used to generate DLA simulations.
 2. `utils.py` consists of utility functions to compute metrics such as Center Density, Neighbor Strength, Circular Mask etc.

 ## Approach

 Approach to find stickiness is discussed detailed in https://docs.google.com/presentation/d/17A_gvxG1EmzdUL9KTa0zkYbnv27DJtntcj8UI-WBVXg/edit?usp=sharing.
-To have a look at the implementation, please look into `Approach_to_find_stickiness.ipynb`
+To have a look at the implementation, please look into `Approach_to_find_stickiness.ipynb`.

 ## References